h4rldev/portfolio/README.md

 Welcome, this is the mono-repo holding my portfolio written in the FASR stack

-## What is the FASR Stack?
+## What is the SASR Stack?

-The FASR is an webapp stack consisting of:
+The FASR is an website stack consisting of:

-- Filesystem (cc: @rexim), using the filesystem of a host instead of a traditional database.
+- SQLite, stable single file db
 - Axum, a rust web framework.
 - Svelte, an easy to use yet powerful way of designing a frontend, using the static adapter of course.
 - Rust, which is the language used for the backend, as axum is written in rust.